ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r2-remove-signer/README.md

 ## [For Facilitator ONLY] How to prepare and execute the rehearsal

-### [Before the rehearsal] Install contracts onchain
+### [Before the rehearsal] Prepare the rehearsal

-1. Go to etherscan to figure out the "previous owner" of the signer to remove.
+#### 1. Update .env file

+1. Set the `COUNCIL_SAFE` address in `.env` to the same one used in `r1-hello-council`.
+2. The `removeOwner` method on the multisig requires three parameters: the `preOwner` address, the `owner` address to remove, and the new `_threshold`.
+To find out the right `preOwner` address, run `just get-owners` to get the list of owners.
+The address before the owner to remove should be the right `preOwner` to use in the call.
+If the owner to remove is the first one in the list, use `0x0000000000000000000000000000000000000001`.
-2. Update the `COUNCIL_SAFE`, `SIGNER_TO_REMOVE` and `PREVIOUS_OWNER`
+3. Update the `SIGNER_TO_REMOVE` and `PREVIOUS_OWNER` addresses in
-   addresses in `.env`.
+   `.env`.
 4. Run `just prepare`.
-5. Verify the newly created rehearsal by following the security council steps above.
+5. Test the newly created rehearsal by following the security council steps in the `Approving the transaction` section above.
+6. Update the rehearsal folder name in the `1.
+Update repo and move to the appropriate folder for this rehearsal task` section and the addresses in the `3.2.
+Validate correctness of the state diff` section above.
+7. Commit the newly created files to Github.

+#### 3. Update input.json

+1. Make sure the `HelloWorld_ADDRESS` has been updated, then run `just prepare-json` to update the `input.json` file.
+2. Test the newly created rehearsal by following the security council steps in the `Approving the transaction` section above.
+3. Update the rehearsal folder name in the `1.
+Update repo and move to the appropriate folder for this rehearsal task` section and the address in the `3.2.
+Validate correctness of the state diff` section above.
-6. Commit the newly created folder to Github.
+4. Commit the newly created files to Github.

 ### [After the rehearsal] Execute the output